sharkymark/v2-templates/README.md

 # Coder OSS help

 ## Changelog

 See the [CHANGELOG.md](CHANGELOG.md) file for the latest updates and changes to this project.

 ## Summary

 > I am [no longer with Coder](https://markmilligan.io/experience) so only maintain a handful of Docker-based templates for my own development needs.
 All the best with your Coder journey!

-This is an FAQ, tips and tricks, and best practices to get you going with Coder v2 OSS and v2 Premium (paid).
-If you're looking for an v2 enterprise trial key, fill out this [form](https://coder.com/trial) for a 30-day trial  or you can sign up when creating your admin user after deploying Coder.
+If you're looking for an v2 trial key, fill out this [form](https://coder.com/trial) for a 30-day trial or you can sign up when creating your admin user after deploying Coder.

 Here is an additional repo [coder-hw](https://github.com/sharkymark/coder-hw) with a Python-based CLI using the Coder API.